Knicks vs. 76ers odds, prediction, time: 2026 NBA playoff picks, Game 3 best bets from proven model

 SportsLine's model reveals its New York Knicks vs. Philadelphia 76ers Game 3 picks with Joel Embiid (hip/ankle) listed as questionable

 The New York Knicks took care of business at Madison Square Garden, winning the first two game of their Eastern Conference playoff series with the Philadelphia 76ers.
 Now the best-of-7 2026 NBA playoff series heads to Philly for Game 3 on Friday.
 The Sixers won both home games vs. the Knicks in the regular season meetings.
 Joel Embiid (hip/ankle) is questionable for Philadelphia after being a surprise scratch in Game 2.
-New York has some injury concerns of its own, however, with Josh Hart (thumb) and OG Anunoby (hamstring) bother listed as questionable.
+New York has some injury concerns of its own, however, with OG Anunoby (hamstring) listed as questionable and Josh Hart (thumb) listed as probable.

 Tipoff from Xfinity Mobile Arena in Philadelphia is set for 7 p.m.
-ET as the 76ers, the No. 7 seed in the East, aim to bounce back and avoid a 3-0 series deficit.
-Philadelphia is at -1.5 in the latest Knicks vs. 76ers odds from FanDuel Sportsbook, while the over/under for total points scored is 213.5.
+ET.
+Philadelphia is at -2.5 in the latest Knicks vs. 76ers odds from FanDuel Sportsbook, while the over/under for total points scored is 213.5.
 Before making any 76ers vs. Knicks picks, check out the 76ers vs. Knicks predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the second round of the 2026 NBA playoffs on a sizzling 26-9 roll (74%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.